 McDaniel, Paul N., Darlene Xiomara Rodriguez, and Anna Joo Kim.
 2017.
 "Receptivity and the Welcoming Cities Movement: Advancing a Regional Immigrant Integration Policy Framework in Metropolitan Atlanta, Georgia."
 Papers in Applied Geography, 3, 3-4: 355-379.

-Presentations about this interdisciplinary, community-engaged, multi-year, multi-phase project have been made at the Race, Ethnicity, and Place conference, the Southeastern Immigration Studies Association annual meeting, the Southeastern Division of the American Association of Geographers annual meeting, and the Applied Geography Conference.
+Presentations about this interdisciplinary, community-engaged, multi-year, multi-phase project have been made at the Race, Ethnicity, and Place conference, the Southeastern Immigration Studies Association annual meeting, the Southeastern Division of the American Association of Geographers annual meeting, the Atlanta Studies Symposium, and the Applied Geography Conference.

 Dr. Paul McDaniel, Department of Geography and Anthropology